DemetrisKonst/ANN-Clustering/README.md

 ### How the Repository is organized
 The main directory contains the entities:
 - [bin](bin): Target directory where binary files (executables) are placed
-- [conf](conf): Directory that contains configuration files for the Clustering Algorithms.
+- [config](config): Directory that contains configuration files for the Clustering Algorithms.
-- [exc1](exc1): Directory that contains the main .cpp files of LSH and Hypercube programs.
+- [ANN](ANN): Directory that contains the main .cpp files of LSH and Hypercube programs.
-- [exc2](exc2): Directory that contains the main .cpp file of the Clustering program.
+- [Clustering](Clustering): Directory that contains the main .cpp file of the Clustering program.
 - [include](include): Directory that contains the libraries (.h files) used in both parts of the Project.
 More on this directory in a bit.
 - [object](object): Directory that contains the Object (compiled) files that are created during compilation.
 - [output](output): Directory that contains output .txt files.